Saqib Nisar: Judicial activism and allegations of nexus with the military

 Nisar has been criticized by some notable academics, journalists, and politicians for his judicial activism and over-involvement in the day-to-day affairs of the government.
 In this regard, he has also been described as "an arrogant and somewhat ‘imbalanced’ judge".
 Nisar is accused of being in alliance with Pakistan's military establishment against Pakistan Muslim League (N), Nawaz Sharif and his government which was ousted in July 2017.

 Despite Election Commission of Pakistan ordering to provide security to all candidates contesting the General Elections 2018, he ordered removal of security from all non-government but high profile politicians, most of who had been part of the previous governments which included PML(N) and JUI politicians.
 Some of them had been under threat from terrorists including Tehreek-e-Taliban Pakistan and Lashkar-e-Jhangvi.
 This was seen by many political parties as political victimization.
-Their claim was further strengthened when a leader of ANP, Haroon Bilour, was killed by suicide bomber on 10 July 2018 in Peshawar during election campaign.
-Siraj Raisani and 127 others were killed in another suicide bombing on 13 July 2018.
+Their claim was further strengthened when a leader of ANP, Haroon Bilour, was killed by a Taliban suicide bomber on 10 July 2018 in Peshawar during the election campaign.
+Siraj Raisani and 148 others were killed in another suicide bombing in Mastung on 13 July 2018.
+The Islamic State of Iraq and the Levant (ISIL) claimed responsibility for the terrorist attack.